 I would LOVE to sleep longer than 6.5 hours in a single night.
 But I just don’t know how to sleep longer than 6.5 hours.
 I just don’t.
 You’d have to knock me out.

 I would love a few hours spent at the park or hiking with my little hoodlums where they could run their fool heads off.
 And sunshine, lots of sunshine.
 And then a few hours with a good book and a cup of hot coffee and no interruptions.
-And a surprise trip to Vegas with an ice cold beverage by the pool.
+And a surprise trip to the beach with an ice cold beverage by the water.
 That’s not asking for much.

 I would love for my children to turn off their bathroom sensors, just for one day.
 I can’t even tiptoe back to the potty without hearing little feet behind me.
 Mom, can I have a snack?
 Mom, I’m thirsty.
 Mom, where is my Ironman suit?
 Mom, can I someday have a real Captain America shield that is giant and indestructible and comes back to me when I throw it?